mcneel/computeclient_js/docs/Mesh.rst

    :rtype: rhino3dm.Polyline[]
 .. js:function:: RhinoCompute.Mesh.explodeAtUnweldedEdges(thisMesh, multiple=false)

-   Explode the mesh into submeshes where a submesh is a collection of faces that are contained within a closed loop of "unwelded" edges.
+   Explode the mesh into sub-meshes where a sub-mesh is a collection of faces that are contained within a closed loop of "unwelded" edges.
 Unwelded edges are edges where the faces that share the edge have unique mesh vertexes (not mesh topology vertexes) at both ends of the edge.

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: Array of submeshes on success; None on error.
+   :return: Array of sub-meshes on success; None on error.
 If the count in the returned array is 1, then \
-      nothing happened and the ouput is essentially a copy of the input.
+      nothing happened and the output is essentially a copy of the input.
    :rtype: rhino3dm.Mesh[]
 .. js:function:: RhinoCompute.Mesh.closestPoint(thisMesh, testPoint, multiple=false)

    Gets the point on the mesh that is closest to a given test point.

-   :param rhino3dm.Point3d testPoint: Point to seach for.
+   :param rhino3dm.Point3d testPoint: Point to search for.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: The point on the mesh closest to testPoint, or Point3d.Unset on failure.